Konstantin8105/Matrix-Multiply-Part1/README.md

 # Matrix Multiplication

 At the base of article is performance research of matrix multiplication.
-Let`s take a few input data:
+Let's take a few input data:

 - Multiplication matrix: [A]*[B] = [C], where [A], [B], [C] - square matrix
 - Size of each matrix is 1024 x 1024